-Five or six times a year, DVLA hold what are termed "Classic Auctions".
+Five times a year, DVLA hold what are termed "Classic Auctions".

 The auctions are held at various venues throughout the country and are spread over 3 days.
-The selected prestigious registration marks range from initials to marks resembling names.
+The selected prestigious registrations range from initials to registrations resembling names.

 The catalogue will be aranged in alphabetical order and have guide prices (although these are often exceeded).

-Under current regulations, only marks which have never been on a vehicle before are eligible to be included in a DVLA auction.
-They include "proper" dateless plates which were unused at the time of issue, sitting idle as unissued government stock.
+Under current regulations, only registrations which have never been on a vehicle before are eligible to be included in a DVLA auction.
+They include "proper" dateless plates which were unused at the time of issue.
 Often the reverse series (i.e. numbers first) of a particular combination was not used and, thus, can be included.
 In addition, where there was no fair way of allocating registrations during a release of prefix plates, DVLA would withhold them.

 For example, during the release of the 'A' prefix, numbers 1-20 were withheld and released over the telephone at a set time on a set day.
-The same applies to the B prefix up to the H prefix.
-When "New-Style" marks came into being, prestige formats which spell names or words are commonly issued through DVLA auctions instead of via the internet.
+By the time "New Style" marks came into being, DVLA switched from a telephone system to releasing registrations for sale via the internet.
+Prestige formats, and registrations which spell names or words are commonly issued through DVLA auctions instead of via the internet.

-As well as the Classic Auctions, DVLA run online auctions three times a year.
+As well as the Classic Auctions, DVLA run online auctions four times a year.
 These are, in general, lower price "bespoke" auctions.

 Please call our sales line for details.
 Our paperwork explains the procedure as well as our terms and conditions.
 If you have so far failed to find exactly the number plate you require or have ran out of ideas, auctions could be the answer.
 Call us now!